-:set | Show a help text on the possible options together with the current values of all options.
+:set Show a help text on the possible options together with the current values of all options.

-show Show the source text of the currently loaded Curry program.
-If the variable showcommand is set in the configuration file ".pakcsrc" (see Section 2.6), its value is used as a command to show the source text, otherwise the environment variable PAGER or the standard command

-"cat" is used.
+is set in the configuration file ".pakcsrc" (see Section 2.6), its value is used as a command to show the source text, otherwise the environment variable PAGER or the standard command "cat" is used.
 If the source text is not available (since the program has been directly compiled from a FlatCurry file), the loaded program is decompiled and the decompiled Curry program text is shown.

-:show m Show the source text of module m which must be accessible via the current load path.
+show m Show the source text of module m which must be accessible via the current load path.